poidstotal/gl/README.md

 In normal sitation however, different image style and breakpionts should be applied to views to enable different image size for different devices.

 <b>Others</b></br>
-Add back to top module: to make the navigation to the top easier Accessing the site: http://54.253.250.252/gl/ admin logins are admin/admin
+Add back to top module: to make the navigation to the top easier</br>
+Accessing the site: http://54.253.250.252/gl/ admin logins are admin/admin